NotoriousPyro/NuclearPlus/README.md

 # How to install

-> :warning: **You will need to start a new game to play this mod.
-This is a restriction of CoI.**

 Download the latest release: https://github.com/NotoriousPyro/NuclearPlus/releases

 1. From the downloaded zip, copy the contents of the `Mods` folder to your Captain of Industry `Mods` folder.